hyperhq/blog.hyper.sh/blog/source/hyper_vs_digitalocean_round_1_wordpress_mysql_phpmyadmin.md

 Summary
 ----
-By using Hyper to re-use Docker images that are already available online, you can be up and running with 20% of the effort and don’t forget, with Hyper you don’t need to manage a server or patch a an OS anymore.
+By using Hyper to re-use Docker images that are already available online, you can be up and running with 20% of the effort and don’t forget, with Hyper you don’t need to manage a server or patch an OS anymore.
 You also get cool stuff like volume based persistence for Wordpress upgrades for free.
 That’s so much better!

 Sign up for Hyper now: [https://hyper.sh/](https://hyper.sh/) Follow us on Twitter for all the latest information: [https://twitter.com/hyper_sh](https://twitter.com/hyper_sh)